altaccounteth/mongroszizizz/report.md

 To identify these clusters, I capitalized on a common mistake among Sybil schemes: using the same deposit address on a centralized exchange (CEX).

 I employed SQL queries on Dune Analytics to create a custom dashboard, which helped me find multiple addresses interacting with the same CEX deposit address.
 I refined my searches to discover wallets interacting with the initially identified addresses, broadening my clusters to include at least 20 wallets for relevance.

+I also used a **graph algorithm** to find all these addresses, which is why I occasionally use terms like gen0, gen1, gen2.
+Gen0 refers to the addresses with the same CEX deposit, gen1 includes addresses that interacted with gen1, gen2, and so on.

 All addresses were then manually checked using Layer Zero Scan, the premium version of DeBank (an excellent tool once mastered), and Arkham Intel.
 Arkham is a useful tool, but it does not map all the chains used by Layer Zero, so a manual double-check is mandatory to find the Sybils that have used the chains not mapped by Arkham!

 The main indicators for detecting these clusters were the identical CEX deposit address and similar on-chain activities (e.g., the same dates, interaction orders with protocols, transfers of bridgeable Layer Zero tokens like JOE among cluster wallets).

 Every detail was manually verified to minimize false positives.